 - Pay attention to the angle you hold your photo ID and the distance your photo ID is from the camera.
 Your photo ID should fill the frame of the screen.

-- Hold your photo ID as still as possible for at least 10 seconds.
+- Hold your original photo ID as still as possible for at least 10 seconds.

 While holding your photo ID to the camera, you are required to confirm that the Interview and Trait Assessment submissions will be your own work, with the following statement: